WuhDaFak/revanced-magisk/README.md

 # ReVanced Magisk (edited by [me](https://github.com/yxngazvest), original by [j-hc](https://github.com/j-hc))
 [![Build Modules](https://github.com/yxngazvest/revanced-magisk/actions/workflows/build.yml/badge.svg)](https://github.com/yxngazvest/revanced-magisk/actions/workflows/build.yml)

-This repo includes a simple script that downloads all the latest version of necessary prebuilt revanced tools and build patched apps (do not create issues related to revanced in this repo).
+This repo includes a simple script that downloads all the latest version of necessary prebuilt revanced tools and build patched apps.
 You don't need to download a script and do everything, this repository was created to "help" others so they wouldn't have to do it ;P

 You can get the [latest CI release from here](https://github.com/yxngazvest/revanced-magisk/releases).